AtmosphericAngels/IDL_IAU_Chrom/README.md

 ![6](https://raw.githubusercontent.com/MrFuppes/IDL_IAU_Chrom/master/doc/img/06_WidMain_Adv.png)

-Fig. 6 -- Main widget, advanced tab.
+Fig. 6 - Main widget, advanced tab.

 'Advanced' '**Run Database Script**': Allows to run a script that defines experiments including e.g.

 -   directory where data is found
 -   path of an ms.info file
--   a definition which data should be imported (TOFMS, Quad-MS etc.)
+-   a definition which data should be imported (TOFMS, QPMS etc.)

 The database script is a .csv table which contains a description of its use in the header, it is therefore not described in detail here.